WangYuanMike/Kubernetes/CKA_note.md

 - **[Worker]**Join worker node by running the join command generated in the first step
 #### Check result
 - **[Master]**Run `kubectl get nodes` to check the newly joined node
-- **[Worker]**`.kube/config` does not exist yet
+- **[Worker]**`.kube/config` does not exist yet, therefore `kubectl get nodes` does not work on worker node
 #### Remarks
 - **Troubleshooting**
-  - use `telnet k8smaster 6443` on worker node to test connection to the apiserver on k8s master node
+  - Use `telnet k8smaster 6443` on worker node to test connection to the apiserver on k8s master node
-  - if connection is fine, then the problem is probably due to an invalid token.
+  - If connection is fine, then the problem is probably due to an invalid token.
 Just rerun the command `kubeadm token create --print-join-command` on master node, and try the newly generated join command on worker node
+### 3.3 Finish Cluster Setup
+- **[Master]**Run `kubectl taint nodes --all node.kubernetes.io/not-ready-` to delete this default taints.
+For training purpose, we deliberately delete this taints to allow non-infrastructure pods being deployed on the master node.
+- Check `coredns` pods are running
+- Check `tunl0` interface is created